petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/working-with-accounts.md

    In this way, different Marvelous markets in other locations can be added to the group.

-In a larger B2B context with multiple accounts under the same entity, it may make sense to create a separate organization.
+In a larger B2B context with multiple accounts under the same entity, it may make sense to create a dedicated organization.
 Then you can assign an account manager role over the whole organization.
 For example, with many locations, all Marvelous Market accounts can be placed under an organization.
 Then someone from Delectable Bonsai can be assigned an account manager role to oversee all the accounts.

 1. Navigate to _Global Menu_ (![Global Menu](../../images/icon-applications-menu.png)) &rarr; _Control Panel_ &rarr; _Users and Organizations_.